dynaconf/dynaconf/docs/index.md

     Once passed in on `validators` argument, Dynaconf will evaluate each of the rules before your settings are first read.

-    Alternative way is registering validators using.
+    An alternative way is registering validators using.

     ```py
     settings.validators.register(Validator("field", **rules))
     ```

-    You can also force the earlier validation placing a call to `validate` after your settings instantiation.
+    You can also force the earlier validation by making a call to `validate` after your settings instantiation.

     ```py